jakecupani/INFM603/README.md

 The proposed website the graduate students created would hypothetically be used to further the goals of the NASA STEM Engagement Program by increasing K-12 involvement in NASA projects, strengthening online education, and boosting NASA’s contribution to informal education.

 The proposed website would provide elementary and middle school students with educational information on a variety of STEM topics related to NASA’s Moon to Mars exploration plans.
 After studying this information, students would be able to demonstrate and measure their understanding of these topics.
-Specifically, students could answer a set of quiz questions about NASA, including its mission to send the first woman and next man to the Moon by 2024 and preparation to send astronauts to Mars.
+Specifically, students could answer a set of quiz questions about NASA, including its Artemis mission to send the first woman and next man to the Moon by 2024 and preparation to send astronauts to Mars.

 ## Website

 The proposed website consists of three web pages:
- - Home - a page welcoming students before they preceding throughout the site;
+ - Home - A page welcoming students before they preceding throughout the site;

  ![Home Page](./nasaswyk/nasaswyk/static/assets/HomePage.jpg)

- - Quizzes - a page where student select NASA-related STEM topics they wish demonstrate and measure their understanding;
+ - Quizzes - A page where student select NASA-related STEM topics to demonstrate and measure their understanding;

  ![Quizzes Page](./nasaswyk/nasaswyk/static/assets/QuizzesPage.jpg)

- - Quiz Results - Provides students a percentage score based on the number of quiz questions they answered correctly and provides them explanations for quiz questions they did not answer correctly; and
+ - Quiz Results - Provides students a percentage score based on the number of quiz questions they answered correctly and provides explanations for quiz questions they did not answer correctly; and

  ![Quiz Results Page](./nasaswyk/nasaswyk/static/assets/QuizResultsPage.jpg)

- - About - a page providing information for students, teachers, and parents on the site purpose.
+ - About - A page providing information for students, teachers, and parents on the site's purpose.

  ![About Page](./nasaswyk/nasaswyk/static/assets/AboutPage.jpg)